gordon-cs/gordon-360-api/RemoteDesktopToVM.md

       -  Click in the upper-right corner of the menu bar, or press Command-Space bar for spotlight search and type in 'remote'.
       -	Launch the 'Microsoft Remote Desktop' app.
 If it's not already installed, it can be installed [here](https://apps.apple.com/us/app/microsoft-remote-desktop/id1295203466?mt=12).
 2. Add the PC
-      -	In the Microsoft Remote Desktop window, click on 'Preferences'.
+      -	In the Microsoft Remote Desktop window, press the '+' sign in the top left.
-      -	Press the '+' sign in the bottom left.
+      -  Click 'Add PC' in the dropdown
-      -	Name the Gateway name whatever you’d like.
-      -	For 'Server', type in `CS-RDSH-02.gordon.edu` (not case-sensitive).
+      -  For 'Name', type in `CS-RDSH-02.gordon.edu` (not case-sensitive).
+      -  For 'User Account', open the dropdown and choose 'Add User Account'
-      -	Enter your Gordon credentials for 'User name' and 'Password'.
+      -	Enter your Gordon credentials for 'User name' and 'Password' and click 'Add'
-      -	Close the Preferences window.
+      -  Leave everything else the same and click 'Add'
 3. Run and connect
-      - In the Microsoft Remote Desktop window, click on 'New'.
-      - Name the 'Connection name' whatever you’d like (I recommend the same as the 'Gateway name')
-      - Under 'PC name', type in `CS-RDSH-02` (not case-sensitive).
-      - Select the Gateway you created from the dropdown.
-      - Enter your Gordon credentials for 'User name' and 'Password'.
-      - Close the 'Edit Remote Desktops' window
-      - Select the remote connection you just created under 'My Desktops' and press 'Start' (or double click).
-      - A pop-up will be shown asking 'Accept Certificate?'.
-You may check the one available option to never see the pop-up again and click on 'accept'.
+      -  You should now see a box representing the PC under 'Saved PCs', click it
+      -  If there is a pop-up saying "The certificate could not be verified...", click 'Continue'
+      -  A new window should open with the desktop of the VM- you've connected!